courtier/carrotbb/readme.md

     - nice to have in the future: mongodb, sqlite

 ## immediate todos
-- clean up auth.go (delete functions)
 - ability to delete posts, comments, accounts
     - deletable users (deleted field, change name to deleted)
 - store session token hashes in database
-- sort comments by their creation date
-- redirect to referer
+- logging
+- https support

 ## long term todos
 - csrf tokens
 - more tests
 - css
-- logging
 - paging posts and comments

 ## nice to haves for the future